alco/psdump/README.markdown

 ### The UNIX way

 Building from source is fairly simple on a *UNIX-like* system.
 You just need to run `make` in the terminal window.
-The binary will appear in a newly created 'build' directory.
+The binary will appear in a newly created 'build' directory. _(If you are running some kind of minimalistic Linux distribution, you may need to additionally install g++.)_

-You can also run `make test` to run the test-suite and `make tidyup` to remove intermediate object files.
+You can also run `make test` to run the test-suite and `make tidyup` to remove intermediate object files. _(If you don't have python installed, run `make shtest` instead of `make test`.)_

 ### Instructions for Windows users

-To build from source on *Windows* you have two options.
+To build from source on *Windows* there are several options.

-The first one is to use [MinGW][mingw] with [Cygwin][cygwin].
-With those tools installed, building is as easy as typing `mingw32-make` (or a similar command) in the Cygwin terminal window. _(There is also a Cygwin-like environment called MSYS which supplements MinGW.
-However, I haven't tested it.)_
+The first one is to use [MinGW][mingw] with [MSYS][msys].
+With those tools installed, building is as easy as typing `mingw32-make` (or a similar command) in the MSYS terminal window.

-Another way to build the utility is using Microsoft compiler.
+Another way to build **psdump** is using [Cygwin][cygwin].
+With 'g++' and 'make' packages installed, you just need to run `make` in the Cygwin-bash.
+_**Important notice**.
+If you build psdump using Cygwin, it won't work without cygwin1.dll._

+Lastly, a Microsoft compiler can be used to build from source.
 You will find a Visual Studio project file in the 'vcproj' directory.
 This file has been created in MS Visual Studio 2005 (version 9).

   [mingw]: http://www.mingw.org "MinGW homepage"
+  [msys]: http://www.mingw.org/wiki/MSYS "MSYS wiki page"
   [cygwin]: http://www.cygwin.com "Cygwin homepage"

 ## Dependencies